Get all the latest data for Hua Hin

 Can I legally rent out property on my visa in Hua Hin right now?

-You do not need to live in Thailand to rent out your Hua Hin property, and many foreign owners use local property management agents to handle tenants, maintenance, and rent collection while they are abroad.
+You do not need to live in Thailand to rent out a Hua Hin condo or villa, and many foreign owners use a licensed local agent or property manager for seasonal rentals.

 We cover everything there is to know about buying and renting out in Hua Hin here.